|

 P172

 From Pauline's collection.
-Pre-1939.
+Pre-1939, 6 inches tall.
 Personality half doll.
-Some half dolls were inspired by real personalities.
+Some half dolls were inspired by actual historical personalities.
 Goebel labels this half doll "Marie Antoinette of France."
 She is depicted in a regal pose from the tilt of her head to the closed fan in her delicately molded hands and fingers.
 Her hair is dressed in 18th century court style, powdered and elaborately piled high with curls and plumes.
 Highly detailed, her lovely royal blue gown has a wide neckline displaying a graceful neck and full bosom.
 Elaborate white ruffles trim the tight sleeves and neckline of the dress that are also enhanced with additional tiny beaded trim.
 She has a small waist and a pretty, serene face.
 The doll has a substantial, tapered, decorated sew-hole base.
 The Goebel crown logo is printed in blue and "Germany" in black on the base.
 She is a skillfully crafted and finished, quality half doll for your collection.

 Maker: William Goebel, Germany.